 But as we discussed above, there is still quite a large number of users older than generation Z for you to connect with via TikTok.
 Let’s discuss some of the different ways you can form a TikTok marketing strategy.

 A challenge is when a user records themselves doing something in an attempt to perform some kind of activity.
-Challenges are widely popular on TikTok and can often go viral.
+Challenges are widely popular on TikTok and can often go viral and become famous.

 The travel challenge is a great example that shows the difference between Instagram users and TikTok users.
 While Instagrammers are looking to take the perfect travel photo, TikTokers are participating in the travel challenge as a way to mock humblebragging travel photos.
 In this challenge, users used ordinary objects and tried to create pictures that made it look like they were somewhere extravagant.